 Booth’s tuition fees are around the US average for top MBAs at just under $156,000, while cost of living and materials are also relatively low.
 In total, the Booth MBA costs around $225,000.

 There are many great things about studying at the school, thinks Eric Gene, a Booth alum; “beginning with the great cohort and faculty that Chicago Booth allows us to work with,” he says.

 7. Northwestern University Kellogg School of Management

 Kellogg’s affordability is partly due to the school’s affordable cost of living.
-Kellogg has the cheapest living costs of all the M7 schools, and is second cheapest for healthcare.
+Kellogg has the second cheapest living costs and healthcare of all the M7 schools.

 Kellogg also offers a uniquely diverse experience to its students, says Tandra Bidyanda, a former Kellogg MBA.
-The cohort is comprised of 42% international students, and 43% of students are female.
+The cohort is comprised of 36% international students, 49% of students are female, and 23% are US underrepresented minorities.
 As many as 40% of students go on two or more global trips during the program.

 “Throughout my whole life I’ve enjoyed understanding a different culture or different perspective in the context of business,” she says.
 “I think I’m now the person in the room who comes in with an experience that is uniquely different from what people are used to today.”

 There are ways to make paying the substantial cost of an MBA easier, including loans and MBA scholarships offered by schools and independent organizations.